ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 210 BPM, 2:05 | 6.27★, 8.84★, 11.39★\
 *description written by [taba2](https://osu.ppy.sh/users/7850508)*

-If I remember correctly, it's been a while since we've introduced you to a challenging high difficulty map in LN.\
+If I remember correctly, it's been a while since we've introduced you to a challenging high-difficulty LN map.
 This time, we're introducing [HAVOX](https://osu.ppy.sh/beatmapsets/653504#mania/1385278) by [LostCool](https://osu.ppy.sh/users/766374) for those who want to challenge the limits of their LN skills!

-How do we describe this map... a classic boss map?\
-It's a barrage of tricky patterns at a fast BPM, which makes the map deserving of that label.\
+How do we describe this map... a classic boss map?
+It's a barrage of tricky patterns at a fast BPM, which makes the map deserving of that label.

 Dense LN streams, lots of grace notes, and mash-type fast staircases form the tricky patterns that are unique to LostCool, creating a difficulty level worthy of this magnificent song and challenging many players.

 If you're up for such a challenge, make your voice heard by voting!